emqx/emqx-docs/en_US/modules/mysql_authentication.md

 INSERT INTO mqtt_acl (allow, ipaddr, username, clientid, access, topic) VALUES (1, NULL, '$all', NULL, 1,'/smarthome/%c/temperature');
 ```

-## Super User
+## Superuser

-Super users can subscribe and publish any topic.
+superusers can subscribe and publish any topic.
 The default SQL is as follows:

 ```sql
 select is_superuser from mqtt_user where username ='%u' limit 1